 Sometimes this may mean that you won't go home with the pet you had originally picked out.
 Shelter staff may feel that the pet isn't a good fit with your home or family, but that doesn't mean that they don't think you can provide a good home!
 It just means that the one specific pet may not be the best match.
 In this case, there are still many lovely animals waiting for their chance at a home.
 The shelter staff may even be able to suggest another animal for you.

-You should also be prepared to so that the adoption process goes faster and more smoothly.
+You should also be prepared to bring several documents with you to the shelter so that the adoption process goes faster and more smoothly.

 The Meet-and-Greet